siran/writing/documents/Outreach/_old_attempts/longitudinal_delay_circular_bright_branch_em_fields.md

 author: "An M. Rodriguez"
 date: "2026-04-21"
 one-sentence-summary: "This proposal tests whether an isolated bright region of a circular interference pattern propagates at the ordinary reference speed or at a reduced speed set by its higher coherent energy density."
 summary: "Two coherent laser beams are recombined to produce circular fringes.
-Standard electromagnetic superposition gives bright regions where the electric and magnetic fields add and dark regions where they cancel, while the full pattern conserves the two-beam flux.
+Standard electromagnetic superposition gives bright regions where the electric and magnetic fields add and dark regions where they cancel, while the full pattern conserves the two-beam energy budget.
 The experiment isolates a bright circular region or annular ring and measures its modulation delay against a reference beam over the same longitudinal distance.
 Ordinary output transport predicts no delay difference.
-The loaded raw-overlap reading uses the same electromagnetic loading effect as dielectric slowing: if the bright region carries the conserved two-beam flux on a higher local energy density, its effective longitudinal advance is reduced according to v_eff = J/u.
+The loaded raw-overlap hypothesis predicts that if the bright region carries the available two-beam flux on a higher local energy density, its effective longitudinal advance is reduced according to v_eff = J/u.
 For equal local beam densities at a bright maximum on axis, the predicted speed is c/2."
 keywords:
   - interference
   - circular fringes